 Ah yes, the writing utensil that we all know in love thanks to years in classrooms and hours spent taking standardized tests.
 It has an eraser and a tip just like a wooden pencil, but other than that mechanical pencils deviate far away from the parts of a standard pencil.

 In mechanical pencils the push button, spring, chuck, and chuck ring work together to transfer the lead from the lead reservoir tube through the lead sleeve.
 Each time the push button is pressed the chuck extends past the chuck ring and its jaws open to allow the lead to fall through.
 When the button is released the chuck’s jaws close around the lead and it retracts back into the chuck ring ton hold the lead in place.

-As you can see, you have some simple physics to thank for all of your writing utensils.
+As you can see, you have some simple physics to thank for all of your writing utensils, and some chemistry and engineering to thank for printing your logo on them.
 Pretty cool, huh?
 And with all of these new words in your vocabulary you’ll definitely know more about pens and pencils than any of your friends.
 Now the next time someone asks if they can borrow a pen or pencil you can blow their mind with some interesting facts!

 Did you learn anything new?
 Which parts did you already know?
 Have any other fun pen or pencil trivia to add?
 Sound off in the comments below!

 Jenna has a much easier time writing about the media and pop culture than she does writing about herself.
 She enjoys the simple things in life, like puns and typography.
 She is an avid fan of pop-punk, Halo 3, Spider-Man and origami, with a slight Taco Bell obsession.
 Her spirit animal is either a bulldog or a panda bear.
 You can also connect with Jenna on Google+.